kevinbae15/KSAweb/README.md

 ### KSA WEB DEVELOPMENT

-Design: Very modern design, make use of fadeIn() in JQ, and big background pictures, MINIMALISTIC STYLE *Open to any suggestions
+Design: Very clean modern design, make use of fadeIn() in JQ, and big background pictures, MINIMALISTIC STYLE *Open to any suggestions

 1. Home Page